TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Events

 \subsection{Models for pellets}

 TRANSP accounts for the timing of pellet injections by setting hazard time intervals in the TRANSP input.
 These intervals exclude data points around the injection times to prevent inaccuracies in the analysis caused by the transient effects of pellet ablation.
 This approach ensures that the interpretive analysis remains robust and reliable, even in the presence of rapid changes induced by pellet injections.
 The data are extrapolated around pellet injection times, which are specified with two arrays \texttt{TPELDA(1)} and \texttt{TPELDA(2)} for last valid time preceding the pellet injection and first valid time following the pellet injections.
-The \texttt{NPEL} and \texttt{TPEL} parameters in the TRANSP input defines the number and timing of pellet injections, respectively, ensuring accurate temporal resolution of the events.
+The \texttt{NPEL} and \texttt{TPEL} parameters in the TRANSP input define the number and timing of pellet injections, respectively, ensuring accurate temporal resolution of the events.

 In TRANSP, there are several ablation models~\cite{parks77,houlberg79, parks05,kuteev84,milora83,houlberg88,macaulay94} that can be specified using the \texttt{KPELLET} parameter.
 The pellet ablation model defines how the pellet material transitions into plasma.
 This information is important both for interpretive and for predictive simulations with TRANSP.
 Each ablation model is tailored to different scenarios and pellet compositions.
-The model from 0 to 5 are used for hydrogenic species and models from 6 to 11 are used for pellets with impurities.
-Some additional details about the pellets model in TRANSP are give in Table~\ref{tab:pellets}.
+Models 0--5 are used for hydrogenic species and models 6--11 are used for pellets with impurities.
+Some additional details about the pellet model in TRANSP are give in Table~\ref{tab:pellets}.